Sonvilier: History

+The Bulletin de la Fédération jurassienne, one of the first anarchist periodicals, was published in the town before moving to Le Locle.

 Religiously it was part of the parish of Saint-Imier.
 A Reformed parish church was built in the village in 1832.
 A Mennonite chapel was built in La Chaux-d'Abel in 1905.

 During the 18th and 19th centuries the local economy grew with small scale home work watchmaking and lace making.
 A number of small workshops provided watch parts for final assembly in other towns in the region.
 The financial crises of the 1930s and 1970s hit the watch making industry hard and many workshops went out of business.
 In 2005, only 9% of the jobs in the municipality are in manufacturing, while almost half are in agriculture.

 In 1874 the completion of the Biel-Les Convers railway connected Sonvilier into the national rail network.
 In 1895, the canton acquired the Le Pré aux Boeuf farm and converted it into a boys boarding school.
 In 1931 they converted the school into a home for people in need.